altjerry0/BoTC-Track/README.md

     *   Import player data from a previously saved CSV file.
 *   **Player Search**: Search players in the "Manage Users" tab by current/previous usernames, notes, or score.
 *   **Dark Mode**: A user-toggleable dark theme for the popup interface.
+*   **Player Data Sync (via Firebase - Anonymous Auth):** Automatically backs up your player notes and data to Firebase Firestore using anonymous authentication.
+This allows your data to persist across browser sessions and potentially be recovered if local storage is cleared (as long as the anonymous Firebase user ID remains stable).

 ## Usage Guidelines